About the course

 How school placements work

-After Christmas you will undertake a shorter second placement in another school.
-This is an opportunity to learn within a different school context and through exposure to a new range of teaching and learning strategies develop your practice further.
-We think that it is important also that you develop a broad understanding of education in different contexts extending beyond your subject and so before you return to your home school to complete your training year, we offer enhanced placement opportunities in a special school.
+After Christmas you will undertake a shorter second placement in a different school.
+This is an opportunity to learn within a new school context and through exposure to a new range of teaching and learning strategies develop your practice further.
+Second placement schools will also offer a contrast in key stage and school context.

 Allocation to your home school within the alliance will been based on a number of criteria: